fizalihsan/fizalihsan.github.io/source/technology/observability.md

 * 1) __Composable Monitoring__: _Use multiple specialized tools and couple them loosely together, forming a monitoring platform_.
 Similar to the UNIX philosophy, _Write a program that do one thing and do it well.
 Write programs to work together._
 * 2) __Monitor from the user perspective__: One of the most effective things to monitor is simply HTTP response codes (especially of the HTTP 5xx variety) followed by request times (aka latency).
 Always ask yourself, _"How will these metrics show me the user impact?"_.

+* When measuring the performance of your request, don't just calculate the average response time.
+Bucket them by latencies: _how many requests took between 0 ms and 10ms, between 10 ms and 30 ms, , between 30 ms and 100 ms, and so on_.
+Plotting this in a histogram is often an easy way to visualize the distribution of your requests.

 ## Telemetry Data